-The message “The system is not in the compact state because Windows has determined that, it is not beneficial for this system” indicates that Windows 10 is not compressed using compact OS feature.
-The tool is showing “not beneficial for this system” likely because Windows 10 was installed on large drive.
+The message “The system is not in the compact state because Windows has determined that it is not beneficial for this system” indicates that Windows 10 is not compressed using the compact OS feature.
+The tool is showing “not beneficial for this system” likely because Windows 10 was installed on a large drive.

 Depending on the size of the data on drive where Windows 10 is installed and your PC’s hardware configuration, Windows might take up to an hour to complete the job.
 Once done, check the drive properties to know how much space you gained by compressing Windows 10 OS.

 You should be able to free up at least 2 GB of free space by compressing the Windows 10 operating system.